Rockies vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has picked up at least one hit in 10 games in a row.
-In his last 10 games he is hitting .436 with four doubles, four home runs, five walks and 14 RBI.
+- Tucker will look for his 12th straight game with a hit in this contest.
+During his last 10 outings he is batting .425 with four doubles, three home runs, five walks and 13 RBI.

 Tucker Recent Games